Who Needs Love Like That

 "Who Needs Love Like That" is the debut single of English synth-pop duo Erasure.
 The song was released in the UK on Mute Records in 1985 as a prelude to their debut album, Wonderland (1986).
 The accompanying music video was directed by John Scarlett Davies and produced by Nick Verden for Aldabra.
-While the original 1985 release enjoyed only minor success, the later "Hamburg Mix" version (issued in 1992 to promote the Pop! compilation) reached the top 10 in both the UK and Ireland.
+While the original 1985 release enjoyed only minor success, the later "Hamburg Mix" version (issued in 1992 to promote the Pop! compilation) reached the top 10 in Denmark, Greece, Ireland, Israel and the UK.

 History

 "Who Needs Love Like That" is an uptempo pop song written by Vince Clarke.
 The lyrics are a cast-off to a destructive love relationship, in which the protagonist asks "who needs love like that?"
 The music video takes place in a mock Western, with Clarke, Andy Bell and various extras dressed as cowboys.
 Both Bell and Clarke appear in dual roles, the others being woman's drags.

 Upon its release, the song spent two weeks in the UK Singles Chart, peaking at number 55.
 In 1992, the song was remixed and tacked on to the end of Erasure's greatest hits collection Pop!
 The First 20 Hits (although in the US it only appears on the cassette release).
 The "Hamburg Mix" (slightly retitled to put "Like That" in parentheses) was released as a single and became a Top 10 UK hit, peaking at number ten.